What’s the Difference Between a Tracker and Variable Mortgage?

 Which is the better option?

 If the Bank of England base rate were to fall, mortgage rates would also fall.
-Standard and discounted variable rates could potentially fall by more percentage points than tracker rates.
+Standard and discounted variable rates could fall by more percentage points than tracker rates.

 We're so confident in our service, we guarantee it.